ovska/FlameCsv/docs/docs/architecture.md

 writer's buffer.
 In practice, the writer returns an arbitrarily sized destination buffer, which is passed to a converter or other code that writes directly to the buffer.

-FlameCsv augments the writer type with a few extra APIs using @"FlameCsv.Writing.ICsvBufferWriter`1":
+FlameCsv augments the writer type with a few extra APIs using @"FlameCsv.Writing.ICsvPipeWriter`1":
- - The writer keeps tracks of the written data, and contains the @"FlameCsv.Writing.ICsvBufferWriter`1.NeedsFlush" property that determines if the internal buffers are close to full, and the written data should be flushed.
+ - The writer keeps tracks of the written data, and contains the @"FlameCsv.Writing.ICsvPipeWriter`1.NeedsFlush" property that determines if the internal buffers are close to full, and the written data should be flushed.
 The limit of "close to full" is arbitrarily determined, and future performance profiling might be needed (you are free to do so, or file an issue for it).
- - @"FlameCsv.Writing.ICsvBufferWriter`1.Flush" and @"FlameCsv.Writing.ICsvBufferWriter`1.FlushAsync(System.Threading.CancellationToken)"
+ - @"FlameCsv.Writing.ICsvPipeWriter`1.Flush" and @"FlameCsv.Writing.ICsvPipeWriter`1.FlushAsync(System.Threading.CancellationToken)"
    flush the writer to the destination, be it a @"System.IO.Stream", @"System.IO.TextWriter" or @"System.IO.Pipelines.PipeWriter".
- - @"FlameCsv.Writing.ICsvBufferWriter`1.Complete(System.Exception)" and @"FlameCsv.Writing.ICsvBufferWriter`1.CompleteAsync(System.Exception,System.Threading.CancellationToken)"
+ - @"FlameCsv.Writing.ICsvPipeWriter`1.Complete(System.Exception)" and @"FlameCsv.Writing.ICsvPipeWriter`1.CompleteAsync(System.Exception,System.Threading.CancellationToken)"
    that mirrors the pipelines-API.
 Completion disposes the writer and returns pooled buffers, and flushes the leftover data unless an exception was observed while writing.

 When writing to @"System.IO.Stream" or @"System.IO.TextWriter", the destination memory is rented, and is written in large blocks when flushing.
-Writing to @"System.IO.Pipelines.PipeWriter" delegates this aspect to the pipe and uses its' buffer directly.
+Writing to @"System.IO.Pipelines.PipeWriter" delegates all of this to the pipe.

 ### Escaping and quoting